Koch, Inc.: Flint Hills Resources LP

 Flint Hills Resources LP, originally called Koch Petroleum Group, is a refining and chemicals company based in Wichita, Kansas.
 It sells gasoline, diesel, jet fuel, ethanol, polymers, intermediate chemicals, base oils and asphalt.
 It operates oil refineries in six states and chemical plants in Illinois, Texas and Michigan.
 The firm also manufactures asphalt used for paving and roofing applications at 13 asphalt terminals in six states including Alaska (2 terminals), Wisconsin (2), Iowa (3), Minnesota (4), Nebraska (1), and North Dakota (1).
 The firm manages the purchasing of domestic crude oil from Texas and Colorado offices, has five ethanol plants across Iowa and one in Nebraska, has a refinery terminal in Alaska, and operates refineries in Alaska, Texas, and Minnesota.

 The Pine Bend Refinery in Minnesota can process 392000 oilbbl of crude oil per day, most of which comes from Alberta, Canada.
 It handles one quarter of all Canadian oil sands crude entering the U.S. It also operates 4 fuel terminals in Wisconsin, 6 in Texas, and one each in Iowa and Minnesota.

-In 1981, it acquired a petroleum refinery in Corpus Christi, Texas from Sunoco for $265 million.
+In 1981, it acquired a petroleum refinery in Corpus Christi, Texas, from Sunoco for $265 million.

-In 1994, it acquired a 104,000 b/d petroleum refinery in Corpus Christi, Texas from Kerr-McGee.
+In 1994, it acquired a 104,000 b/d petroleum refinery in Corpus Christi, Texas, from Kerr-McGee.

 On July 16, 2014, Flint Hills Resources acquired PetroLogistics, a Houston-based manufacturer of chemical and polymer grade propylene.

 Koch Pipeline Company LP

 Koch Pipeline Company LP, a division of Flint Hills, owns and operates 4,000 mi of pipeline used to transport petroleum, natural gas liquids, and chemicals.
 Its pipelines are located in Wisconsin, Minnesota, Texas, Missouri, Iowa, Oklahoma, Louisiana, and Alberta, Canada.
-The firm has offices in Wichita, Kansas, St. Paul, Minnesota, Corpus Christi, Texas and Port Arthur, Texas.
+The firm has offices in Wichita, Kansas, St. Paul, Minnesota, Corpus Christi, Texas, and Port Arthur, Texas.

 In 1946, Wood River Oil Co. (a precursor company to Koch Industries) purchased Rock Island Oil and Refining Co.
 As a part of the transaction, it acquired a crude-oil pipeline in Oklahoma.
 As a result of construction and investments, Wood River acquired other pipelines in the US and Canada.

-In 1992, it acquired United Gas Pipe Line Co., owner of 9,271 miles of pipelines.
+In 1992, it acquired United Gas Pipeline Co., owner of 9,271 miles of pipelines.

 It owns the largest interest in the Colonial Pipeline.